impl#

 • errors – arbitrary error data in python dictionary.

-classmethod make_key(task_id: str, job_id: Optional[str] = None) str[source]#
+classmethod make_key(task_id: str, _use_case_id: Optional[str] = None) str[source]#

 Join the job_id and task_id to create the DynamoDB hash key.

-classmethod make_value(status: int, job_id: Optional[str] = None) str[source]#
+classmethod make_value(status: int, _use_case_id: Optional[str] = None, _task_id: Optional[str] = None, _shard_id: Optional[int] = None) str[source]#

 Join the job_id and status to create the value attribute.